 8 New Eats and Treats

-Israel's Delicias de Mexico, Brownie's "The Shed," Kolkin Coffee, Donum Dei Brewery, Floyd County Brewing Company, and Coqui's Café added flavorful variety to New Albany's growing foodie scene.
-Jeffersonville's Too Tired Bike & Bean and No Fork in Way wheeled their way into foodies' hearts.
+Israel's Delicias de Mexico, Brownie's "The Shed," Kolkin Coffee, Donum Dei Brewery, and Floyd County Brewing Company added flavorful variety to New Albany's growing foodie scene.

 Underground Station, a new shopping and dining courtyard development in downtown New Albany, was completed.
 Six business have opened: Sew Fitting, VapeWorks Lounge, EXP Realty, Underground Classic Cuts, Katered to You, and New Albany Massage Therapeutics.
 Three more businesses are expected to open, including Bread and Breakfast which is relocating from its current location on Bank Street.